-Collaborative procurement has been the primary mechanism used (including within Victoria and interstate) to move away from landfill as a means of encouraging innovation in processing.
+Collaborative procurement has been the primary mechanism used (including within Victoria and interstate) to move away from landfill as a means of dealing with Residual Waste and encouraging innovation in processing.
 On its own, a single regional council is substantially reliant on landfill for waste disposal, as the volumes of waste generated are not great enough to encourage investment in more advanced solutions.
-However, when several councils aggregate kerbside waste volumes, economies of scale are improved, and avenues for innovation and capital investment are opened up, attracting greater interest from industry.